-Health & Social ServicesThe Health & Social Services Department Staff supports SEAMAAC’s mission by continuing to serve refugee and immigrant families and communities to overcome linguistic and cultural barriers in order to improve the quality of their lives through education such as ESL, health promotion, information & referral, case management, advocacy, community programs, and collaboration with other health care and social service providers.
+The Health & Social Services Department Staff supports immigrant and refugee families to improve the quality of their lives through access to health care, social services, community building, advocacy, and building bridges to health care and social service providers.

 SEAMAAC’s Mifflin Square Park and Neighborhood Planning & Organizing Project is to build community power & prosperity by improving and implementing the physical & operational changes for Mifflin Square Park.